-Interest Rate in Malaysia is expected to be 3.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Malaysia to stand at 3.50 in 12 months time.
-In the long-term, the Malaysia Interest Rate is projected to trend around 3.50 percent in 2020, according to our econometric models.
+The benchmark interest rate in Malaysia was last recorded at 3 percent.
+Interest Rate in Malaysia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Interest Rate is projected to trend around 2.00 percent in 2025, according to our econometric models.